ivan-guerra/programmador.com/content/posts/dotfile-mgmt-with-gnu-stow.md

 showToc: false
 ---

 Do you have a bunch of dotfiles?
-Do you maintain a GitHub repo[^1] with all your dotfiles?
+Do you maintain a GitHub repo with all your [dotfiles][1]?
 Whenever you upgrade your machine, do you find yourself manually placing the dotfiles in the right spots in your home directory?
 If you answered yes to these questions, read on.

 ## Enter GNU Stow

-GNU Stow[^2] is a dotfile management utility.
-Stow has all the makings of a varsity athlete[^3]:
+[GNU Stow][2] is a dotfile management utility.
+Stow has all the makings of a [varsity athlete][3]:

 * Stow is small (a 32KB Perl script).
 * Stow is simple to use with a solid manpage.